 PREREQUISITES FOR EMAIL PENETRATION TESTING

-- Clearly read Rules of Engagement (ROE) before proceeding.
+- Clearly read the Rules of Engagement (ROE) before proceeding.

-- Incase if it is a white Box testing
+- In case it is a white box testing

 - A test email ID and address to perform penetration testing.